DarkGhostHunter/Laraload/README.md

 * **Why I can't use something like `php artisan laraload:generate` instead?
 Like a [Listener](https://laravel.com/docs/events) or [Scheduler](https://laravel.com/docs/scheduling)?**

-Opcache is not enabled when using PHP CLI.
+Opcache is not enabled when using PHP CLI, and if you do, it will gather wrong statistics.
 You must let the live application generate the list automatically _on demand_.

 * **Does this excludes the package itself from the list?**